Welcome To Glow It Green

 How To Use Tea Tree Oil for Beautiful Skin and Hair!

 While essential oils have many benefits and uses and range from the exotic to the mundane, if I had just one essential oil that I would consider necessary, it would be Tea Tree oil.
 Tea Tree oil has so many uses for the entire family.
-Its benefits are medicinal; it smells pungent, but it is a must in any bathroom for its incredible versatility and its ability to be a bona fida beauty natural treatment.
+Its benefits are medicinal; it smells pungent, but it is a must in any bathroom for its incredible versatility and ability to be a natural bona fida beauty treatment!

 The Best Beauty Uses Of Tea Tree Oil!